galiacheng/weblogic-aks-hci/README.md

 - Azure Subscription.
   - The user should have **Owner** role in the subscription.
 The user will assign a contributor role to an AAD application that Windows Admin Center creates.

+- Development environment

+  The sample will run shell commands in a machine in outside of the Azure VM, to deploy Oracle WebLogic Server to the AKS in HCI.
+You are required to work with the following tools:
+  * Operating System: GNU/Linux, macOS or [WSL2 for Windows 10](https://docs.microsoft.com/windows/wsl/install-win10).
+  * [Git](https://git-scm.com/downloads); use `git --version` to test if `git` works.
+This document was tested with version 2.17.1.
+  * [Azure CLI](https://docs.microsoft.com/cli/azure); use `az --version` to test if `az` works.
+This document was tested with version 2.9.1.
+  * [Docker for Desktop](https://www.docker.com/products/docker-desktop).
+This document was tested with `Docker version 20.10.2, build 2291f61`
+  * [kubectl](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/); use `kubectl version` to test if `kubectl` works.
+This document was tested with version v1.16.3.
+  * [Helm](https://helm.sh/docs/intro/install/), version 3.1 and later; use `helm version` to check the `helm` version.
+This document was tested with version v3.2.5.

 ## Set up AKS cluster on Azure Stack HCI